oOve/projectiles/README.md

 ![ezgif-4-156c951c29](https://user-images.githubusercontent.com/8543541/172072899-2886c8d2-d94b-41cc-aaa8-19a46b543295.gif)

 # Usage
-Install/enable this module, then add the following macro (has additional dependencies towards Sequencer and JB2A):
+Install/enable this module, then add the following macros (has additional dependencies towards Sequencer and JB2A)

+## 1 Manual Use case
+This macro shoots from the selected token towards the direction of the mouse-cursor.
 ```JS
 /*
 ▓█████▄  ██▀███           ▒█████